Comparing VSTO with Aspose.Cells for .NET

 Installation and Deployment

-Installing VSTO can be a big and troublesome tasks. occasionally, an installation demands that you manually re-install aspects of the tools, and register them manually too.
+Installing VSTO can be a big and troublesome task.
+Occasionally, an installation demands that you manually reinstall aspects of the tools and register them manually too.
 It can get complicated.

-On the other hand, Aspose.Cells for .NET is packaged into a single DLL so there is no need to install additional apps.
+On the other hand, Aspose.Cells for .NET is packaged into a single DLL, so there is no need to install additional applications.
 The component is only used by .NET applications and no portion of the component code is designed to wait on a human response.
-Just visit Aspose.Cells download page and download the latest Aspose.Cells installer.
+Just visit the Aspose.Cells download page and download the latest Aspose.Cells installer.
 Run the downloaded file and follow the installer instructions.
 Then, to use the component, reference it in your project.

 Example Task